-Ms. Hiroko Kawamoto has worked at ALL NIPPON AIRWAYS CO., LTD. with which the Company has a transactional relationship, but for the last three (3) fiscal years the volume of business has been no more than 2% of the annual consolidated net sales of both companies.
-She worked at ANA Strategic Research Institute Co., Ltd. with which the Company has no relationship that needs to be disclosed for the last three (3) fiscal years.
-The Company believes that the above transactions have no effect on the judgment of shareholders and investors based on their volume and nature.
+Ms. Hiroko Kawamoto has worked at ALL NIPPON AIRWAYS CO., LTD. with which the Company has a transactional relationship, but for the last three (3) fiscal years the volume of business has been no more than 1% of the annual consolidated net sales of both companies.

 Ms. Hiroko Kawamoto held important offices at ALL NIPPON AIRWAYS CO., LTD. and ANA Strategic Research Institute Co., Ltd. She is suitable as an outside Director based on her sound judgment and insight necessary for company management and her ability to supervise and advise on the Company's management.
 As she meets the "Independence Standards for Outside Directors and Outside Corporate Auditors" of the Company and presents no conflict of interest risk with ordinary shareholders, the Company has designated her as independent director.

 Name: Toshio Iwamoto

-Mr. Toshio Iwamoto has been working at NTT DATA Group Corporation with which the Company has a transactional relationship, but for the last three (3) fiscal years the volume of business has been no more than 2% of the annual consolidated net sales of both companies.
-The Company believes that the above transactions have no effect on the judgment of shareholders and investors based on their volume and nature.
+Mr. Toshio Iwamoto has worked at NTT DATA Group Corporation with which the Company has a transactional relationship, but for the last three (3) fiscal years the volume of business has been no more than 1% of the annual consolidated net sales of both companies.